 - Development PC with Linux installed

-- ts7350_defconfig file for Kernel Options (Included in the kernel Source)
+- ts7800_defconfig file for Kernel Options (Included in the kernel Source)

 In order to compile a separate kernel module and come out with a .ko file for inclusion in the already existing kernel, these are the steps to take following step 09 and ending at step 10 above.
 Note: Steps after step 02 are unverified/untested.
 They represent an accurate procedure which one would go through.

 01.)
 Open menuconfig and modularize the kernel feature using "M".
 For example, to modularize cifs.ko, one would use the arrow and Enter keys to navigate to Filesystems -> Network File Systems -> CIFS Support.
 Press "M" to modularize CIFS support into the kernel then keep hitting "exit" until you're prompted to save changes, choose "yes". * make menuconfig 02.)
-Compile the kernel with the modules and copy the modules to the Linux PC * make && make modules 03.)
-Retrieve the module which was copied to the Linux PC with a command like cp so that it can be installed into the kernel on the SD card.
-Keep in mind that copying over just one module is easy, if you have several modules, you may want to tar /lib and then untar /lib to /mnt/SD4. * mkdir /mnt/SD4 * mount /dev/sdb4 /mnt/SD4 * cp /lib/modules/2.6.21-ts/kernel/fs/cifs/cifs.ko /mnt/SD4/lib/modules/2.6.21-ts/kernel/fs/cifs/ 04.)
+Compile the kernel with the modules and copy the modules to the Linux PC * make && make modules && make modules_install 03.)
+Retrieve the module which was copied to the Linux PC with a command like cp so that it can be installed into the kernel on the SD card. * mkdir /mnt/SD4 * mount /dev/sdb4 /mnt/SD4 * cp /lib/modules/126.96.36.199/kernel/fs/cifs/cifs.ko /mnt/SD4 04.)
+Install the module into the kernel by copy and pasting from partition 4 of the card to partition 2 on the SBC. * cp -r /dev/tssdcardb4/cifs.ko /dev/tssdcardb2/lib/modules/188.8.131.52/kernel/fs/cifs/cifs.ko 05.)
 Finally, in order to use the new module, you must enable it.
-This can be included in a startup script such as linuxrc or the /etc/rc2.d/ runlevel scripts. * insmod /lib/modules/2.6.21-ts/kernel/fs/cifs/cifs.ko OR * depmod && modprobe cifs.ko
+This can be included in a startup script such as linuxrc. * depmod * modprobe cifs.ko

 EABI vs OABI is an issue when you are doing things with floating point.
 Some CPUs have have floating point units(FPU) and some don't.
 If an FPU is present the hardware can do the math on floating point arithmetic(like an ALU) rather than software.
 Debian Linux has recently switched from OABI to EABI.
 An ABI specifies how binaries pass data to each other (basically what registers to use).
 EABI changed the way floating point parameters are passed, the reason they did this is like 80% of ARM CPUs don't have a floating point.
 OABI assumes a floating point unit was present, this was what Debian used by default so when a binary that was compiled for OABI tried to pass a floating point parameter to another binary it would try to pass the parameter in a floating point register.
 Well if no FPU is present then there are no floating point registers so as a result the CPU would issue an exception saying there is no such register.
 The Linux kernel would catch this exception with the idea that if there is no FPU then the kernel needs to perform the operation.
 This is very inefficient.
 EABI on the other hand supports both hardware with an FPU and hardware that doesn't have an FPU.
 The details are difficult, but basically if no FPU is present then the operation is performed by a library in software(libc).
 This is much more efficient than passing to a register that doesn't exist then to the kernel then back to user space.
 Now the problem is when binaries are compiled the toolchain that is used is EABI or OABI in the case of ARM.
 Since we use Debian we don't actually compile any of the userspace binaries(except the custom stuff we write).
 It's all compiled by Debian maintainers, so it's a really big advantage for people who want to do floating point arithmetic to have a toolchain and Debian file system that is EABI.
 Video is a very popular application that mostly uses floating point arithmetic.